 With most users finding products on the Internet via Google Search, Google has become a verb as well as a huge industry player.
 Most of its income comes from advertising via Google Ads (formerly AdWords).
 Advertisers bid to have their advertisements shown in search results when a particular search word or phrase is used.
 The highest bid over a certain threshold gets the advertisement shown on the first page of search results.
 Bids below a threshold value result in the advertisements only being shown at certain times.
 Lower-ranking bids result in the ad appearing further down in the search results.
 Google is paid every time a user clicks on an advertisement, which usually leads to a product or service website.
 This type of advertising is called Pay-per-click or PPC.
 It is available in many online environments as well as search—social media such as Facebook and LinkedIn.
 Peer-review software library sites such as Capterra (which aims mainly at businesses buying software), may include user comments about applications.
 Here the PPC rather than the free option buys a higher position in the search rankings within their many categories and a link to your website.
 They also offer a free landing page design service.

 Pay-per-click (PPC) advertising has become highly refined, but for niche software offered as a free download or install, users have to purchase a license in order to make a sale.
-The reality is that many users may download, most will install, but very few (about one in twenty for one application) will purchase a license.
+The reality is that many users may download, most will install, but very few will purchase a license.
 Online software purchase statistics are discussed at length by UK niche developer Andy Brice.
-This is no different from general e-commerce web sites selling tangible products, where few visitors will make a purchase.
-However, tangible products are not generally available without charge and do not require payment for access to updates, for additional functionality or to remove advertisements.
-Selling software is a different proposition from selling products or physical services from a web site.
+This is no different from general e-commerce websites selling tangible products, where few visitors will make a purchase.
+However, tangible products are not generally available without charge and do not require payment for access to updates, for additional functionality, or to remove advertisements.
+Selling software is a different proposition from selling products or physical services from a website.
 For this reason, pay-per-click advertising for low-cost software is unlikely to justify its cost, even if the click-through rate of the advertisements is high.